MeilinHuang/Meta-Learning-Management-System/group-code/README.md

 # MetaLMS
 For developer documentation, please see the [Frontend Docs](./documentation/FRONTEND-DOCS.md) and [Backend Docs](./documentation/BACKEND-DOCS.md).

-## Running with Docker (recommended)
+## Running with Docker
 Make sure you have Docker installed on your machine.
 Then, run the following commands from the root directory of the project:

 ```
 docker-compose up
 ```

-NOTE: The first will always take longer as Docker downloads and builds the container images.
+NOTE: The first run will always take longer as Docker downloads and builds the container images.

 If you make changes to your application, simply turn off the containers with `Ctrl+C` and run the command again.